Power Rangers: Ken Ham Says ‘It’s Not Ok’ If Movie Teaches Kids To Accept Others

 Ken Ham is concerned about the new Power Rangers movie.
 Specifically, according to his latest blog post, he’s concerned that it might teach kids it’s okay to accept people for who they are, even if they’re different from you.
 Granted, the new movie definitely appears to explore some new avenues — but then, isn’t that what typically happens when movies get new iterations?

-When a much-loved movie, series, or character gets a new iteration more than twenty years later, almost by definition it’s going to see some changes.
+When a much-loved movie, series, or character gets a new iteration more than 20 years later, almost by definition it’s going to see some changes.
 A new cast, of course, and typically new storylines, and updates to take into account that technology and society have changed over a period of decades — not to mention taking advantage of developments in SFX technology.

 This is a regular concern for Ham, along with the fact that discrimination against people for being gay, and anti-gay speech and behavior, are both becoming less socially acceptable.
-In fact, Ham has expressed that being gay or transgender are actual attacks on what he sees as the single acceptable definition of ‘family,’ and that acceptance of LGBT individuals must mean exclusion of Christians.
+In fact, Ham has expressed that being gay or transgender are actual attacks on what he sees as the single acceptable definition of “family,” and that acceptance of LGBT individuals must mean exclusion of Christians.

 Abortion, Gay Marriage, homosexual behavior, transgender, are all attacks on the true family God ordained in Scripture